kubeshop/vscode-monokle/README.md

   <img src="assets/gifs/configuration.gif"/>
 </p>

-### Enforce policies with Monokle Cloud
+### Enforce policies with Monokle Cloud and Monokle Enterprise

-Quickly define and manage polices in Monokle Cloud which will be used for anyone working with the project in VSC.
+Quickly define and manage polices in Monokle Cloud or self-hosted Monokle Enterprise which will be used for anyone working with the project in VSC.

-#### Configure policies easily with Monokle Cloud
+#### Configure policies easily with Monokle

 <p align="center">
   <img src="assets/gifs/remote-policy-config.gif"/>